 8. Create niche content

-Thriving in 2019 is a question of creating niche content that heavily targets a particular subset of customers.
+Thriving is a question of creating niche content that heavily targets a particular subset of customers.

 Given how heavily saturated the market is, with more content than ever before, content marketing really has to stand out to have a ghost of a chance.
 This means that you either have to create extremely creative or detailed content (which would absorb more time and resources), or you narrow your scope and create content for a smaller niche.